eugeneli/TB_AutomaticAccountCreator/Readme.md

 - tbp - Your TopBot password
 - n - Number of new accounts to be made (Optional.
 Default: 3)
 - bp - Password of new accounts (Optional.
 Default: 'asdasd123')
+- s - Script ID/name to run after logging in (Default: 339)